How to Get Rid of Millipedes in the House?

 Millipedes are characterized by pairs of jointed legs on most body segments.
 No wonder their name means “a thousand legs.”
 Of course, they don’t have that many legs.

-In this article, we will deal with how to get rid of millipedes in the house.
+In this article, we will deal with eliminating millipedes in the house.

 Ways to Get Rid of Millipedes in the House